broxus/everscale-network/README.md

 ### Minimum Rust version

-The current minimum required Rust version is 1.60.
+The current minimum required Rust version is `1.64.0`.

+## Contributing

+We welcome contributions to the project!
+If you notice any issues or errors, feel free to open an issue or submit a pull request.

-### License
+## License

 This project is licensed under the [License Apache].